BartSmeets/zscan_fit/README.md

 ## General information

-This project has been part of my thesis for the degree of Master of Science in Nanoscience, Nanotechnology and Nanoengineering.
+This project has been part of my thesis for the degree of [Master of Science in Nanoscience, Nanotechnology and Nanoengineering](https://www.kuleuven.be/programmes/master-nanoscience-nanotechnology-nanoengineering) at KU Leuven.
 Read the [thesis report](/docs/thesis.pdf) for methodology of the measurment and documentation of the code.

 The code has been split into functional parts:
 * [beam profile](#beam-profile)